Best Electronic Drum Sets

 FINDING THE RIGHT MODULE

 An electronic drum kit module is the brain of the entire device.
 That is why most experienced drummers are going to look at the module of any given kit before they move on to other things.
-So should you.
+And that is why you should to.
 Getting a better module leaves you with more room for upgrades later down the road.
-With that said, making this decision should be based on how long you plan on keeping that specific kit, and when you will be able to get a better one.
+With that being said, making this decision should be based on how long you plan on keeping that specific kit and when you will be able to get a better one.

 RUBBER HEAD OR MESH HEADS PADS:

-There have been lots of improvements since the first electronic drum set.
+There have been many improvements since the first electronic drum set.

-At first, the sensation when playing this type of drums seemed as if you were trying to play drums on a desk.
+At first, the sensation of playing electric drums seemed as if you were trying to play drums on a desk.
 In turn, this meant that the feedback was completely different compared to a real acoustic set.

 Nowadays the feeling and response have been improved with the use of rubber or mesh heads.

-The main difference between these two is that the drum pads with rubber heads are similar to a traditional practice pad, making the feeling similar to the one you have when playing different parts of the set.
+The main difference between these two is that rubber heads are similar to a traditional practice pad.

 AMPLIFICATION AND MONITORING THE ELECTRONIC DRUM SET: